Conduct comprehensive policy and process auditing to monitor for adherence to law and policy.

 Ability to work in a fast paced environment with shifting priorities;

-Bachelor’s degree or equilalent combination of education and work experience.
+Bachelor’s degree or equivalent combination of education; and

-Relevant work experience (at least 3 years) in healthcare or compliance with a demonstrated performance with high level work quality & productivity.
+Relevant work experience (at least 2 years) as an auditor in a healthcare environment or an equivalent combination of education, experience with a demonstrated performance with high level work quality & productivity.

 Experienced with independently managing projects to conclusion.